How Many Relationships Fail [Breakup Statistics]

 • 67% of women said that they have experienced a former partner breaking up with them, while only 30% of men reported the same.

-• 12% of men said that they have been broken up with before, while only 30% of women reported the same.
+• 12% of men said that they had broken up with before, while only 30% of women reported the same.

 How have you been broken up with?